microsoft/WindowsAppSDK/specs/mrtcore/PrimaryLanguageOverride/PrimaryLanguageOverride.md

 wrapper for
 [Windows.Globalization.ApplicationLanguages.PrimaryLanguageOverride](https://learn.microsoft.com/uwp/api/windows.globalization.applicationlanguages.primarylanguageoverride)
 property and behaves the same.
 This setting is global for the running process.
-Unlike for packaged apps, for un-packaged apps, this setting is not persisted between app sessions.
+Unlike for packaged apps, for unpackaged apps, this setting is not persisted between app sessions.

 ```c#
 public static string PrimaryLanguageOverride { get; set; }